gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 around her wrist until she suddenly remembered that Queçenne had pressed some of her precious Bantangui skin cream on her that morning.
-She fished the brown pottery vial out of her pocket, pulled the cork---
+She fished the brown pottery vial out of her pocket, pulled the cork—

----and froze.
+—and froze.
 "In Marandine, the chief village of the cloudherds, I met three men who claimed to be nobility from Anyalcze," she whispered.
 "They were fleeing prosecution for a crime which they swore they had not committed, though in all my travels in that sorry